Elouera, New South Wales

 Elouera was a short-lived mining township, now a ghost town, in the Orana region of New South Wales Australia.
 The area that it once occupied has always been a part of Cobar, for local government purposes, although the old site lies around 10 km to the north-west of the Cobar township.
 It was associated with the Cornish, Scottish and Australian Mine (C.S.A.
 Mine), and was inhabited from 1906 to around 1930.
+It was also known, unofficially, as 'C.S.A.'